slotix/dataflowkit/docs/extractors.md

 ## attr

-attr extracts the value of a given HTML attribute from each element in the selection, and returns them as a list.
+attr extracts the value of a given HTML attribute from each part in the selection, and returns them as a list.
 The return type of the extractor is a list of attribute values (i.e. ```[]string```).

 *params*

 #### **attr**

-The HTML attribute to extract from each element.
+The HTML attribute to extract from each part.

 #### **alwaysReturnList**